sakadon/firststepkit/README.md

 * local httpd (also, MAMP) with 80 port listen.

 ## How to start
+0. Setting httpd DocumentRoot for this repo directory
-1. Please starting httpd for localhost, here listen 80 port
+1. Starting httpd for localhost, here listen 80 port
 2. Get this repo
 3. $ npm install -g
 4. $ gulp watch